Jamie956/Jamie956.github.io/frontend/angular.md

-**Special property bindings**

-Setting a class and style property for an element.

-**Attribute bindings**

-**Event bindings**

 **Summary**

 - An Angular application is a tree of components, and there is always a root application component.
-- The various entity types (modules, components, directives, pipes, services) each have a specifc role and purpose.
+- The various entity types (modules, components, directives, pipes, services) each have a specific role and purpose.
 - Angular has two types of compilers, Ahead-of-Time (AoT) and Just-in-Time (JiT), to give you different ways to render the application.
 - Dependency injection is fundamental for Angular to track all the objects in the application and make them available when they’re requested.
 - Change detection keeps the components in sync with the model data as asynchronous changes occur from user input or other events.